AdrianArroyoC/linkedin-ai-responses/readme.md

 Make sure to create the corresponding .env.production file with the required environment variables.

+#### Considerations

+The environment variables `CHAT_COMPLETION_SYSTEM_CONTENT` and `CHAT_COMPLETION_USER_CONTENT` are crucial because they determine how the response will work.
+Some examples of usage that I used are:

+- `CHAT_COMPLETION_SYSTEM_CONTENT`="You are an assistant that helps answer unread messages on LinkedIn."

+- `CHAT_COMPLETION_USER_CONTENT`="Reply to the conversation in the same language as the user's messages and in the best way possible.
+If the message is for a job offer or an invitation to a course, say that you are not currently available or interested but appreciate it.
+If not, reply politely.
+Also, depending on how long ago the messages were sent, apologize for the delay."

+For more information on how to use the first variable, please visit https://platform.openai.com/docs/guides/chat.
+For the second variable, keep in mind that it is a complement to: "The user \<username\> wrote the following messages: \<list of all the messages with date and time\>"

 ### Deployment Steps

 1. Update the app.yaml file with the appropriate environment variables and configurations based on your requirements and the desired environment.